hainesr/mos6502/README.md

 ## Code of Conduct

-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/hainesr/mos6502/blob/master/CODE_OF_CONDUCT.md).
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct][coc].

 Everyone interacting in the MOS 6502 project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.